-- 1. Stop the live server.
+- 1. Stop the live server instance.

 - 2. Truncate the active journal.

 - 3. Replay the journal to the offline database.
 (Refer to Figure 2: SDP Runtime Structure and Volume Layout for more information on the location of the live and offline databases.)

 - 4. Archive the live database.

 - 5. Move the offline database to the live database directory.

-- 6. Start the live server.
+- 6. Start the live server instance.

 - 7. Create a new checkpoint from the archive of the live database.

 - 8. Recreate the offline database from the last checkpoint.

 - 9. Verify all depots.

 This normal maintenance procedure puts the checkpoints (metadata snapshots) on the hxdepots volume, which contains the versioned files.
-Backing up the hxdepots volume with a normal backup utility like robocopy or rsync provides you with all the data necessary to recreate the server.
+Backing up the hxdepots volume with a normal backup utility like robocopy or rsync provides you with all the data necessary to recreate the server © 2010-2020 Perforce Software.
+Inc.